 Video recorded by a police helicopter and a patrol car's dashboard camera were released by the Tulsa police department on Monday show 40-year-old Terence Crutcher being shocked with a stun gun and then shot dead.

-A man in the helicopter above the scene can be heard saying during the incident: "Time for a Taser," and "That looks like a bad dude, too.
+A man in the police helicopter circling above the scene is heard saying during the incident: "Time for a Taser," and "That looks like a bad dude, too.
 Probably on something."

 When a second police car arrived as back-up, Crutcher had his hands up as he walked away from Shelby, who was following him with her gun pointed at his back.
 She was soon joined by three more officers, according to the dashboard video of the second squad car.